Rangefinders (landing page)¶

 will be used until you exceed

 RNGFNDx_MAX_CM, after that it switches to

-Copter-3.5 (and higher) and Rover-3.5 (and higher) can use rangefinders for Object Avoidance.
+Copter can also use rangefinders for Object Avoidance.

 RNGFNDx_MAX_CM must be set to a tested, appropriate value.
 If